pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 bool isTriggerPressed = UxrAvatar.LocalAvatarInput.GetButtonPress(UxrHandSide.Right, UxrInputButtons.Trigger);
 ```

-**Example2:** This line will check whether the left Button1 and Button2 are being pressed at the same time:
+**Example2:** This line will check whether the Button1 and Button2 from the left side are being pressed at the same time:

 ```c#
 bool areButtonsPressed = UxrAvatar.LocalAvatarInput.GetButtonPress(UxrHandSide.Left, UxrInputButtons.Button1 | UxrInputButtons.Button2);
 ```

-**Example3:** This line will check if either Button1 or Button2 is being pressed:
+**Example3:** This line will check if either Button1 or Button2 from the left side is being pressed:

 ```c#
 bool isAnyPressed = UxrAvatar.LocalAvatarInput.GetButtonPressAny(UxrHandSide.Left, UxrInputButtons.Button1 | UxrInputButtons.Button2);